aras-p/UnityGaussianSplatting/Doc/render-pipeline-integration.md

 ## How does Gaussian Splatting integrate with the rest of rendering?

+### Which Unity render pipelines are supported?

+"All of them" is a simple answer.
+More details:
+- I am mostly developing and testing with the built-in render pipeline (BiRP).
+This one does not need any extra setup;
+  just have `GaussianSplatRenderer` components.
+- URP: add `GaussianSplatURPFeature` to the URP renderer settings.
+- HDRP: add CustomPass volume object and a `GaussianSplatHDRPPass` entry to it.
+It can be setup to render before transparencies, or after postprocess.
+Doing it after postprocess often produces better results, since before transparencies does not play well with HDRP auto-exposure thingamabobs.

 ### How do gaussians interact with regular rendering?

 GaussianSplatRenderer objects are rendered after all opaque objects and skybox is rendered, and are tested against Z buffer.